Dual Ethernet ports with bonding ensure high availability. Set up automatic failover and an additional out-of-band broadband connection.

 For efficient data transport, the console server features secure serial bridging, encapsulating incoming raw serial data into IP packets and sending them over a network to a remote location, where it's then represented as serial data.
 This bridging is useful if you need to connect to legacy serial devices running proprietary protocols and you want to do this over the Internet instead of an older, dedicated telecom channel.

 Plus the Advanced Console Server uses the Linux OS platform, so there's no dealing with proprietary protocol issues when you want to customize it to your specific needs.
-You can not only use the open-source platform to reach ports on servers and Cisco routers, but you can also use its preloaded Nagios® network monitoring application to centrally manage servers and other resources distributed across an application.
+You can use the open-source platform to not only reach ports on servers and Cisco routers, but also use its preloaded Nagios® network monitoring application to centrally manage servers and other resources distributed across an application.
 The console server comes with a developer kit to help you get started.

 Reach equipment out of band securely.

 In addition to access through its dual 10BASE-T/100BASE-TX TCP/IP ports, the Advanced Console Server supports out-of-band access to your critical equipment and vital assets.
 The console server features both an internal modem and a DB9 local console port.
 Use the internal modem or attach an external modem via a serial cable to the DB9 port while configuring the second Ethernet port for broadband out-of-band access.